1ssb/torchkan/README.md

 ### Introduction to KANvolver Model

-The `KANvolver` model is a unique neural network designed for classifying MNIST dataset images with an impressive accuracy of 99.5%.
+The `KANvolver` model is a unique neural network designed for classifying MNIST dataset images with an impressive accuracy of **99.5%** with a percentage error of **0.18%**.
 It integrates convolutional neural networks (CNNs) with polynomial feature expansions to capture both simple and complex patterns effectively.

 ### Model Architecture